kakwa/thinkfan-sh/README.md

 This script plays arround your fan speed, so it could be a dangerous for your computer.
 Use it carefully.

 A nice visible temperature widget might be a good idea.

+Some tuning to.

 ## Using the script ##

 Just run it!

+As root:

+  curl https://raw.github.com/kakwa/thinkfan-sh/master/thinkfan.sh -o /usr/local/thinkfan.sh
+  vim /usr/local/thinkfan.sh #edit the value to your taste /usr/local/thinkfan.sh

 One way to use it is to simply put it inside ``/usr/local/bin/`` and to add ``/usr/local/bin/thinkfan.sh &`` inside ``/etc/rc.local``